lllyasviel/IC-Light/README.md

 # Imposing Consistent Light

+In HDR space, illumination has a property that all light transports are independent.

+As a result, the blending of appearances of different light sources is equivalent to the appearance with mixed light sources:

+Using the above light stage as an example, the two images from the "appearance mixture" and "light source mixture" are consistent (mathematically equivalent in HDR space, ideally).

 # Model Notes

 * **iclight_sd15_fc.safetensors** - The default relighting model, conditioned on text and foreground.
 You can use initial latent to influence the relighting.